Simulating the quantum switch with quantum circuits is computationally hard: General simulation scenarios

 and illustrated in Fig.~\ref{fig::stinespring+instrument}$(b)$.
 By representing a quantum instrument as a particular case of a bipartite quantum channel, namely one with a single input system and two output systems, it is straightforward to see that the action of the quantum switch on a pair of instruments $\{I^A_a\}_a$ and $\{I^B_b\}_b$ constitutes a special case of its action on arbitrary bipartite channels $A$ and $B$.
 Hence, a simulation of the quantum switch for all bipartite channels can be used for a simulation of the quantum switch for all instruments.

-Lastly, one might also consider the scenario where the quantum switch acts on parts of bipartite instruments.
+Lastly, one might also consider the scenario where the quantum switch acts on {a part} of bipartite instruments.
 Notice, however, that from the channel representation of instruments, it is clear that this scenario is included in that of arbitrary bipartite channels discussed in the previous section.